FLiotta/Breviare/README.md

 ```
 ## Demo 🔧

-You can try it here, please remember that an url shortener deppends on the url and this domain is a free one provided by Heroku.
+You can try it here, please remember that an url shortener depends on the url and this domain is a free one provided by Heroku.

 http://breviare.herokuapp.com/